 You would have to consume a lot of Royal Jelly for it to increase your estrogen levels.
 A study done in Japan on rats, published in 2007, shows that Royal Jelly has the propensity to mimic estrogen.
 This study also showed the potential for increased size of uterine cells in the rats studied.
 What I have learned from studies where humans use mice or rats, is that scientists often inject very high, concentrated doses into the rats.
 This is not how a human would consume a supplement, usually.
 Because of this, it is hard to determine the true outcome of a study, when considering we are human, not rats.
 Because endometriosis and uterine fibroids are both disorders with uterine cells, there is a slight concern that Royal Jelly may increase uterine cells, which may not be good for these conditions.

 In contrast, Royal Jelly has been found to be extremely nourishing to the endocrine system, aiding in hormonal balance, egg health, decrease in inflammation and boosting of the immune system.
 These benefits may actually aid the body in healing of endometriosis and uterine fibroids.

-Royal Jelly supplements are often sold in a liquid form combined the bee pollen and bee propolis, like the Alive Bee Power Royal Jelly we sell in our Natural Fertility Shop.
+Royal Jelly supplements are often sold in a liquid form combined the bee pollen and bee propolis, like the Active Bee Power Royal Jelly we sell in our Natural Fertility Shop.
 Bee propolis has been found to be extremely beneficial for women with endometriosis.

 A study published in Fertility and Sterility (2003;80:S32) showed that 60% of women with endometriosis related infertility, who took 500mg of bee propolis twice a day for 9 months became pregnant, as opposed to 20% in the placebo group.
 Endometriosis pain, scar tissue and adhesion formation is thought to be triggered by inflammation response.
 Bee propolis has been shown to be extremely anti-inflammatory which may reduce endometriosis.